GuilhermeRoque/openweatherconsumer/README.md

 - **Celery**: Utilized for running asynchronous tasks.
 While the current requirements do not involve complex asynchronous task handling, Celery provides a robust solution for potential future needs.
 - **Redis**: Serves as the broker for asynchronous tasks.
 It is simpler and more lightweight compared to other broker options, such as AMQP.
 - **Pytest**: Chosen for automated testing due to its simplicity compared to `unittest.TestCase` classes.
+- **NGINX**: Reverse proxy for the application.
+This allows the creation of application replicas.

+## Deploy
+Deploy is defined in the docker-compose.yml file, which is called by "make all" command and will run the following:
+- 2 API instances
+- 2 celery workers instances, which runs 5 workers each
+- 1 MongoDB instance
+- 1 Redis instance
+- 1 NGINX instance